noClaps/nc/design/conditionals/pattern-matching.md

 }
 ```

-You can also use functions and methods in match statements, as long as they return a boolean, and the value being checked is the first parameter:
+You can also use functions in match statements, as long as they return a boolean, and the value being checked is the first parameter:

 ```nc
 fn checkIfAnimal(str animal, str check) -> boolean {